ronakupadhyaya/SQL/pg/README.md

 our query would become:

 ```
-SELECT * FROM users WHERE firstName = '' OR TRUE = TRUE --'
+SELECT * FROM users WHERE firstName = '' OR 1 = 1 --'
 ```

 This query would return all rows instead of just ones matching given `firstName`.